tamaskenez/somenewlanguage/README.md

 # SOME NEW PROGRAMMING LANGUAGE

-## Main design goals
+# Main design goals

-- Non-pure, statically-typed functional language equally good from scripting to system programming.
+- Non-pure, statically typed functional language equally good from scripting to system programming.
-- Built upon a small set of rules, like LISP (maybe not that small).
+- Try to keep as much as we can from LISP: deriving from small set of constructs, single language for everything (runtime, comptime, normal code, types), keep the freedom of an untyped language, do anything if the types allow it.
 - Playing around the "what if Stroustrup had studied in Edinburgh" idea just like Rust but instead of being an imperative language with functional features we aim to be a functional language with imperative features.

 ## The Big Ideas